-The floating pontoon was located at the EP location.
-Concrete batching plant was started to operate.
-For the desalination plant, no dredging work for the desalination plant intake and outfall pipelines was carried out.
-Only land formation work for the desalination plant was carried out near the existing Kau Sai Chau pier.
+The floating pontoon was located and operated at the designated location according to Environmental Permit (EP).
+Concrete batching plant has been in operation which was produce about 100 m3 per day.
+For the desalination plant, no dredging work for the desalination plant intake and outfall pipelines was carried out but only land formation work.